API basics

 Base URL

-All API access are over HTTPS, and accessed from the api.bridgeapi.io/v2 domain.
+All API access is conducted over HTTPS and is accessible from the api.bridgeapi.io/v3 domain.

-Any non-secure requests are met with a redirect (HTTP 301) to the HTTPS equivalent URI.
+Any non-secure requests will automatically redirect (HTTP 301) to the equivalent HTTPS URI.

 HTTP verbs

-As per RESTful design patterns, the Bridge API implements following HTTP verbs:
+Bridge API follows RESTful design patterns.
+Our API implements following HTTP verbs:

 • GET - Read resources